logo

 • 1 school offers a degree in vocational rehabilitation counseling.1,2

-• Across 8 schools, 12 counseling programs are accredited by CACREP.2
+• Across 3 schools, 3 counseling programs are accredited by the Commission on Accreditation for Marriage and Family Therapy Education (COAMFTE).5

 Comparison of Colorado Counseling Schools and Programs

-We have compiled some useful information in the table below that allows you to compare Colorado’s public and not-for-profit four-year colleges and universities offering counseling programs in these five main areas: mental health counseling (MH), marriage and family therapy (MFT), vocational rehabilitation counseling (VR), school counseling (SC), and substance abuse counseling (SA).
-The table indicates the schools that offer programs accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP); CACREP-accredited programs are denoted with an asterisk (*).
-Use the table to compare each school by program type offered, graduation rate, and net price per year.
+We have compiled some useful information in the table below that allows you to compare Colorado’s public and not-for-profit colleges and universities offering counseling programs in these five main areas: mental health counseling (MH), marriage and family therapy (MF), vocational rehabilitation counseling (VR), school counseling (SC), and substance abuse counseling (SA).
+The table includes whether any of the programs offered are accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP).
+Use the table to compare each school by program types offered, graduation rate, and net price per year.
 If you want to learn more about the steps to counseling licensure in Colorado, read our license requirements page.

 School NameCACREP-